By Nick Anders, disillusioned expat in Spain.

 Be careful to think about getting older.
 As idyllic as a house in the countryside sounds, what about when you get older and maybe cannot drive?
 Public transport is often minimal in Spain.
 How far away is the nearest medical centre and supermarkets?

-If you want to know the best places in Spain to live for British people or for expats then you want to be in areas that have international schools which attracts families.
+If you want to know the best places to live in Spain for British people or for expats then you want to be in areas that have international schools which attracts families.
 We suggest Costa Blanca towns such as Javea, Moraira or Calpe, all are beautiful with great beaches.
 Benidorm if you want cheap food and drink and nightlife.
 On the Costa del Sol you have Marbella, Malaga and Puerto Banus.
 The Costa del Sol is the wealthiest area attracting the rich and famous.
 The climate is the best of mainland Spain and you can even ski just two hours away at Sierra Nevada, perfect!
 The inland Andalucian towns and villages such as Ronda and Mijas Pueblo are very pretty.
 If you are looking for the best villages to live in Spain these are definitely up there with the best.

-What about the Canary islands of Gran Canaria, Tenerife and Lanzarote?
-Well similar to above but at least these island have a consistent temperature all year round being situated off the coast of Africa.
+What about living on the the Canary islands of Gran Canaria, Tenerife and Lanzarote?
+Well similar to above but at least these islands have a consistent temperature all year round being situated off the coast of Africa.
 Even in summer they tend to be around 25 degrees Celsius and in winter only a little less with days in January mostly having temperatures in the early twenties.
 They are however much less green and scenic than the Balearic islands and much of mainland Spain.
 Many expats choose these islands but do beware of getting island/cabin fever.

 Where is the safest place to live in Spain?
 Zoe Conlong wrote in to say: “I have lived in Spain for over 21 years.
-Inland is definitely the safest place to be, the infrastructure is superb, locals are friendly, schools are excellent, however you must be prepared to learn the language and integrate!
+Inland is definitely the safest place to be, the infrastructure is superb, locals are friendly, schools are excellent, however, you must be prepared to learn the language and integrate!
 I live in Ontinyent, 40,000 inhabitants approx.”

 Tony Burgess writes: “Brexit may scupper many Brits retirement plans.”